 Hi Everyone – Kate here to give you a quick wrap up of the final two sessions of our health literacy workshop last month.
 As Kelly mentioned in the last post, we spent the first week going over drug information searching, and a quick overview on the ins and outs of using a browser.

 In week 2, 9 participants joined us to learn how to look up illnesses and conditions.
-For homework, participants were assigned news article that came out the day before about shovelling and heart attacks.
+For homework, participants were assigned a news article that came out the day before about shovelling and heart attacks.
 We asked them to read the article, and then find information about heart health and their personal risks.
 All of the feedback we got about the homework was positive–-as one of the participants said, “it was great to think about what I’m reading, instead of just reacting to what I’m reading”.

 We finished the workshop in week 3 with a session on searching for symptoms and medication side effects.
 The final 6 participants learned about critiquing symptom checkers and they even found a few we didn't know about!